 pak-ex

-Best cleaning performance and safe – because pak-ex is soap-free so as not to affect the natural skin barrier.
+pak-ex offers optimal cleaning performance and is safe – because pak-ex is soap-free so as not to impair the natural skin barrier.

 Retterpedia publishes short, crisp and mission-relevant videos from the areas of fire and rescue services.
 In the latest video, our managing director Jonas Schubert is interviewed as an expert on the subject of skin cleansing after firefighting and introduces pak-ex.

-+++ Current: Study confirms: Soap and cleaning cloths do not serve their purpose! +++
++++ Study confirms: Soap and cleaning cloths do not serve their purpose! +++

 In a new study, a team of researchers from Canada examined how good or bad soap or cleaning cloths (“wipes”) are for firefighters after firefighting.